The Best Indoor Plants for Your Bathroom

 - A NASA study published in 1989 displayed how plants can remove VOCs from the surrounding environment.

-- Plants help reduce stress levels, and contact with nature improves mood and health.
+- Plants help reduce stress levels, and contact with nature improves mood.

 - The soil in potted plants also plays a role in cleaning the air.